OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

 Similarly we could only retain peaks above a certain intensity or keep only the top N peaks in each spectrum.

+For more advanced filtering tasks pyOpenMS provides special algorithm classes.
+We will take a closer look at some of them in the algorithm section.